BeWe11/rasa_composite_entities/README.md

     ...
 ]
 ```
+Using a separate file for composite entity patterns is preferred, as rasa
+sometimes strips extra fields from training files (e.g. when training via the
+python API).

 Every word starting with a "@" will be considered a placeholder for an entity
 with that name.
 The component is agnostic to the origin of entities, you can
 use anything that Rasa NLU returns as the "entity" field in its messages.
 This